BenthamInstruments/bendev/README.md

 bendev
 ======

-A crossplatform package for communicating with the USB/SCPI-enabled Bentham Instruments hardware devices such as the TLS120Xe.
+A crossplatform Python package for communicating with the USB/SCPI-enabled Bentham Instruments hardware devices such as the TLS120Xe.
 The package uses hidapi to send and receive text based commands and replies using the USB HID protocol.

 Compatibility
 -------------